You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge, or Safari.

 Most men don’t realize it, but there’s a hair loss treatment available today with a 90% chance of stopping your hair loss.
 That hair loss treatment is called finasteride.
-In this guide, we’ll dive into everything you need to know about this medication.
+In this guide, we’ll dive into everything you need to know about what it is, how it works, finasteride side effects, and where you can get your hands on finasteride in Canada.

 Finasteride, also known as Propecia, is the most commonly prescribed hair loss medication available today.
 In 2017 it was the 86th most prescribed medication in the US with almost 10 million prescriptions.